-In addition, our team also provides fee-for-service work through its project Zero Waste California to special events, businesses, and institutions by providing outreach, education, zero waste audits, technical assistance, and implementation.
+In addition, our team also provides fee-for-service work through its project Zero Waste CA to special events, businesses, and institutions by providing outreach, education, zero waste audits, technical assistance, and implementation.

 Zero Waste principles will help heal our planet and protect its resources through resource conservation.
 These efforts can have a significant impact on greenhouse gas emissions in the United States.
 With our climate changing, there is an urgency to educate ourselves on its impact and how to prevent irreversible trends.
 The time is now for all of us to Race to Zero Waste!

 Jeff Tuite is a board member and Director of Operations since January 2019.
 As Operations Director, he manages all aspects of event operations, including crew recruitment and supervision, partner support, resource conservation, and eco-friendly tear down.
 Jeff’s background is leading large-scale event operations with Revolutionary Green and the Pennsylvania Resources Council.
 Jeff enjoys spending his free time with his small reuse business, daughter and chickens.

 Marria Evbuoma has served as Director of Communications for Race to Zero Waste since January 2019 and Secretary of the Board.
 In her communications role, she networks with local organizations to recruit event assistants, volunteers, and sponsors and educates local businesses on compostable products and alternatives to plastics.
 In addition, she organizes fundraising projects to raise awareness to zero waste.
 She manages Race to Zero Waste projects such as Love Dolores, The Wild & Scenic Film Festival and the Pop-Up Zero Waste Station Project.
 Previously, Marria served for three years as Outreach Coordinator for Purusha Seva Project, working with underserved populations in San Francisco.
 Ms. Evbuoma holds a B.A. in English Literature and studied advanced Spanish literature at Vancouver Language Center in Guadalajara, Mexico; she is fluent in Spanish.